Monday, December 23, 2024

 Set in 1950s Mexico City and South America, Queer’s filming locations included Cinecittà Studios, Rome, Italy, Lazio, Italy, Quito, Ecuador (stand-in for Mexico City), and Mexico City, Mexico.

-While the book is mostly set in a Mexico City bar where an enclave of gay expats gather to drink and dish, and then moves onto a South American fishing town and a jungle, it’s somewhat surprising that Queer was filmed almost entirely at Cinecittà Studios in Rome, with some additional shooting in Ecuador and Mexico City.
+While the book is mostly set in a Mexico City bar where an enclave of gay expats gather to drink and dish, and then moves onto a South American fishing town and a jungle, it’s somewhat surprising that Queer was filmed almost entirely at Cinecittà Studios in Rome.
+This was a deliberate choice of the director.
+Guadagnino recently told the press that he had read the novel in Palermo when he was a young man aged 21 and wrote a screenplay adaptation, which he imagined would be shot entirely in a studio.

 One of Guadagnino’s lifelong goals as a filmmaker has been to direct a feature film at Cinecittà Studios, the legendary 99-acre production facility in Rome where more than 3,000 movies have been shot since it opened in 1937, including works by Fellini, Rossellini, Visconti, Leone, Bertolucci, Coppola, and Scorsese.